 The information provided here is meant to give you a general idea about each of the medications listed below.
 Only the most general side effects are included.
 Ask your doctor if you need to take any special precautions.
 Use each of these medications only as recommended by your doctor, and according to the instructions provided.
 If you have further questions about usage or side effects, contact your doctor.

 If you have

-, medications will likely be ordered to control these conditions.
-Leakage of protein from the urine is treated with two drugs used in the treatment of high blood pressure: angiotensin-converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs).
+diabetes, medications will likely be ordered to control these conditions.
+Leakage of protein from the urine is treated with 2 drugs used in the treatment of high blood pressure: angiotensin-converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs).
 In addition, medications may be needed to treat complications of kidney disease.
 There are no medications to cure or reverse kidney failure.

 In chronic renal disease, a disturbance in calcium, phosphate, and vitamin D metabolism leads to a condition called secondary